Deer Lake Artist Residencies

 Are there full time and part time options for studio residencies?

-The summer residency provides dedicated studios 7 days a week from 9 am-9 pm for the entire period of the residency.
-If you wish to use a studio for only a few days a week, arrangements can be made in an alternate studio space which does not include in-studio secured storage as those spaces will be shared with other users.
+The summer residency provides dedicated studios 7 days a week from 9 am-9 pm for the entire period of the residency, except for statutory holidays.
+If you wish to use a studio for only a few days per week, arrangements can be made in an alternate studio space which does not include in-studio secured storage as those spaces will be shared with other users.
 If available, a designated area in our basement damp room could be provided.

 Are there any clay and supply costs covered in my ceramic residency?

-Approximately 2 boxes of the clay of your choice is included in the residency.
+Approximately 2 boxes of clay of your choice are included in the residency.
 Clay over and above this allotment must be purchased through the Shadbolt Centre.

 Do I have the opportunity to have an exhibition?